 Take snacks and water with you so you don’t need to spend time on extra breaks.
 It’s an open secret that nutrition has a great impact on health and productivity.

 Of course, you can’t sit in your car for the entire day—you need to take breaks, just like everyone does.
 ScienceDaily research proves that a good break can make you more effective.
 Choose 1 to 5 places in different locations where you can have a good break without spending much money.

 It’s a good idea to keep some type of entertainment in your car for passengers.
 Play Octopus provides rideshare drivers with FREE tablets that come with games for their passengers, along with a free data plan and auto-updates.
 Over 10,000 drivers have reported earning higher tips, better ratings, and better conversations with their passengers by simply using one of these tablets!

-4. Get up early enough in the morning to drive people to work or school
+4. Get up early enough in the morning to drive people to work, school, or airports

 Many drivers sleep late, which means they skip the morning rush hour, one of the biggest opportunities to make serious money.
 Uber statistics indicate that morning peak time for driving is between 7:00 and 9:00 a.m.
 If you want to make money, get up early and be ready when your customers need you.

 Many people need rides home from school and work as well.
 Spreading out your day to when people need you most gives you the best chance to earn up to $1,000 every week.

 5. Use the Gridwise app

 Check out our friends at Gridwise, the ultimate rideshare and delivery assistant.
 It’s a free app for iOS and Android that helps rideshare and food delivery drivers increase their earnings by up to 39% and save thousands on their tax bills.